benkay86/csv2json/README.md

 ### Dimensional Seperator

-If your CSV contains multidimensional data, you can add use the dimensional separator argument `-d`
+If your CSV contains multidimensional data, you can add use the dimensional separator argument, capital `-D`

 Eg:
 ```csv